Functions #

 isVisible #

-func isVisible(r common.Artifact) common.Artifact
+func isVisible(a common.Artifact) common.Artifact

 Returns nil